tripledio/tripledio.github.io/_posts/2024-03-27-scope-of-efficiency.md

 Queues, the invisible killers
 {: .center-img-text }

 The study of queues [queueing theory]{https://less.works/less/principles/queueing_theory} [^queue] can teach us a lot on how to reduce queues and obtain a good flow in the overall system.
-Queues come at great cost.
-The biggest danger for queues, especially in product development is that they are invisible.
-(Except perhaps in JIRA tickets.)
+Queues come at great cost and **queues grow faster than they shrink** The biggest danger for queues in product development is that they are **invisible**.
+Queues in software development are not visible like inventory stock is on a factory flow.

 The restaurant example can easily be transposed to software engineering and how teams work.
 Michel Grootjans has made a good [explanation](https://youtu.be/bhpQKA9XYcE) [^team-flow] of queues and WIP o the impact of team flow.